Dailoski/docker-training/04-multistage-dockerfile/README.md

 docker images todos-api
 ```

+> [!NOTE]
-NOTE: The size of the Docker image is the same as in the previous exercise.
+> The size of the Docker image is the same as in the previous exercise.
 This is because the `build` stage is not included in the final image.

 6. Run the Docker container using the following command: